Jens-dev/Jens-dev/README.md

 - 👨‍💻 I’m currently working on a CRM Systems dedicated to the school systems!
 - 🌱 I’m currently updating my JS and node skills 🤣
 - 👥 I’m looking to collaborate with other developers and customers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects and get my App done 😉

 ### Connect with me: